patience4711/ESP32-read-APS-inverters/README.md

 # ESP32 read APS inverters
 This project is derived from the project [ESP-ECU](https://github.com/patience4711/read-APSystems-YC600-QS1-DS3).
 The reason to try this on a more powerfull platform is that the ESP8266 was running on the top of its capabilities, especially when multiple inverters were connected.
 Due to the massive webpages, the webserver crashed the system.
 Hopefully the ESP32 has more juice to handle all the requests.
+Comparison in free heap between esp and esp32 show that this is more than 7x higher for the esp32.<br>
 Moreover, the ESP32 has a 2nd UART that is used for the zigbee communication.
 Now we have the 1st UART available for debugging on the serial monitor via usb.

 See it in action on [YouTube](https://youtu.be/WKFVQ6d8KhQ)